-They have also assessed the application with respect to the three tests set out in the Habitats Regulations concluding that, providing appropriate mitigation is secured by suitably worded planning condition, the proposals would not be detrimental to maintain protected species populations.
+Whilst the reports identify no barriers to development detailed comments are awaited from the Council's retained adviser on ecology matters.
 The Council's Open Spaces officer has raised queries regarding the potential impact of raising/ lowering ground levels adjacent to retained trees, levels of filtration for surface water drainage and the gradients of land/ attenuation ponds and maintenance.
-Members will be further updated in this regard.
+Members will be updated accordingly